Back to Blog

 • Security monitoring and malware scanning

-• Uptime monitoring with alerts if the site goes down
+• Uptime monitoring with alerts when the site goes down

-• Content updates — hours, pricing, team, services
+• Content updates — hours, pricing, team members, services, promotional content

 Does Your Business Need One?